ansegura7/recsys-tweet-analysis/analysis/README.md

 </div>

 <div>
-  However, if you want to know what the RecSys 2022 trend has been day by day, you can find it in the following 2 bar charts races.
+  However, if you want to know what the RecSys 2022 trend has been day by day, you can find it in the following 2 bar chart races.

   <div class="flourish-embed flourish-bar-chart-race" data-src="visualisation/11258635"><script src="https://public.flourish.studio/resources/embed.js"></script></div>